deeksha-varma/portfolio_project_1/README.md

     ![Responsive Test Sheet](documentation/responsive_test_image.png)

+### Browser Compatability

+The websites compatability was tested on the following browsers and no issues were found:
+* Google Chrome
+* Mozilla Firefox

 ## Manual Testing
 * In addition to the above tests, I have performed manual testing using the following use cases tabulated below to make sure everything works as intended.